-A 1990 graduate of Syracuse University, Ian was the play-by-play voice of the Orangemen in football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
+A 1990 graduate of Syracuse University, Eagle was the play-by-play voice of the Orangemen in football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
 In August 2013, he was inducted into the WAER-FM (Syracuse University) Hall of Fame.

-In addition to football, Eagle has called the NCAA Tournament for CBS (and later Turner, as well) for the past 15 years, the Army/Navy football game, boxing, and anchored the "Sportsdesk" and "At the Half" at CBS Sports.
+In addition to football, Eagle has called the NCAA Tournament for CBS (and later Turner, as well) for the past 18 years, the Army/Navy football game, boxing, and anchored the "Sportsdesk" and "At the Half" at CBS Sports.
 Eagle also handled English-language play-by-play for the international telecasts of the NBA Finals in 1995-98, and has worked the Masters and PGA Championships for CBS/Direct TV.

-Eagle broadcast the NBA Playoffs for TNT since 2010 and broadcast the NBA Playoffs for NBA-TV from 2003-2008.
+Eagle has broadcast the NBA Playoffs for TNT since 2010 and broadcast the NBA Playoffs for NBA-TV from 2003-2008.
 He and his YES Nets colleague Jim Spanarkel also worked the world feed of the 2013 NBA Finals.
-Eagle has also handled play-by-play for the NCAA Track and Field Championships on CBS and currently on ESPN, and the French Open for Tennis Channel.
-He has covered the last nine US Opens for CBS and was the voice for the Sony PSP 2010 NBA video game with Kenny Smith.
-From 2005-2008, Eagle hosted a variety of shows on SIRIUS Satellite Radio, including "Full Court Press" and 'The Phil Jackson Show”.
-Eagle is also a play-by-play man for Westwood One Radio working its Thursday Night NFL broadcasts and the NCAA Tournament Regional Finals.
+Eagle has also handled play-by-play for the NCAA Track and Field Championships on CBS, and the French Open for Tennis Channel.
+He has covered the last 10 US Opens for CBS and was the voice for the Sony PSP 2010 NBA video game with Kenny Smith.
+From 2005-2008, Eagle hosted a variety of shows on SIRIUS Satellite Radio, including "Full Court Press" and 'The Phil Jackson Show."

-For the past 11 summers, Eagle and fellow sportscaster Bruce Beck have hosted a sports broadcasting camp for children.
-Eagle resides in New Jersey with his wife Alisa and two children.< return to announcers homepage
+For the past 15 summers, Eagle and fellow sportscaster Bruce Beck have hosted a sports broadcasting camp for children.
+Eagle resides in New Jersey with his wife Alisa and two children.